herbelin/LMFI-HoTT/README.md

   - From parametricity to simplicical and cubical sets: towards a parametric model of cubical type theory

 - Synthetic Homotopy Theory: Hugo Moeneclaey
+  - Motivation: toward well-behaved quotients by group action.
+  - Constuctors and their identity types, univalence axiom.
-  - Propositions, sets and groupoids
+  - Propositions, sets and groupoids.
-  - Groups as groupoids
+  - Groups as groupoids.
+Actions of groups and their quotients.
-  - Classifying covers, bundle and principal bundles
+  - Classifying covers, torsors, extensions.

 <h2>Schedule</h2>